-Once the pieces under analysis have been identified, second step is for each of the pieces do the actual threat identification.
+Once the pieces under analysis have been identified, the second step is for each of the pieces to carry out the actual threat identification.

 Threat identification is basically the process of answering the question: “what could go wrong?”.

-- OWASP: The Open Web Application Security Project is an industry worldwide not-for-profit charitable organization focused on improving the security of software.
-Since its creation in 2001 they have published several guidelines and tools which compound the bible for many web application security analysts.
-In 2014 OWASP created the IoT project that is focused on identyfing IoT attack surfaces and vulnerabilities.
+- OWASP: The Open Web Application Security Project is an industry worldwide non-profit charitable organization focused on improving software security.
+Since its creation in 2001, they have published several guidelines and tools which compound the bible for many web application security analysts.
+In 2014 OWASP created the IoT project that is focused on identifying IoT attack surfaces and vulnerabilities.

 Matching both OWASP and GSMA identified threats against your IoT product design can be a good practical exercise to understand what could go wrong.

-Now you have a good number of threats identified for each of the components, third step is the threat qualification.
-The qualification will help on prioritizing the resources dedicated to mitigate each of these risks.
+Now you have a good number of threats identified for each of the components, the third step is the threat qualification.
+The qualification will help with prioritizing the resources dedicated to mitigating each of these risks.
 An easy methodology for this could be DREAD that gives a score (e.g. 1 to 3) to each threat on five specific categories:

 - Damage – how bad would an attack be?

 - Reproducibility – how easy is it to reproduce the attack?

 - Exploitability – how much work is there to launch the attack?